Cherreads

 Chapter 10 - Chapter Nine: P.A.C.I.F.I.C

-Armor first — chest piece, helmet — just enough to confuse a glance from a distance.
+Armor first.
+Chest piece, helmet.
+Just enough to confuse a glance from a distance.
 Don unbuckled the oversized chest plate he had borrowed, wincing as the bruised muscle in his shoulder protested.
 He handed it to the larger of the two men without a word.

 One woman, older than the rest, dark-haired and sharp-eyed, physically steered the group.
 She kept a protective hand clamped onto the nearest child's shoulder.
 She caught Will watching her from the mud.

-It wasn't a request.
+"We're coming with you," she said.
 It was a line drawn in the dirt.

 "Okay," Will said.